telpirion/MyHerodotus/docs/Instructions.md

 + CONFIGURATION_NAME : the name for this configuration, e.g. "HerodotusDev," "HerodotusStaging"
 + TUNED_MODEL_ENDPOINT_ID : pointing to the tuned Gemini model endpoint

+The site must also include a file, `appInit.js`, that contains the Firebase client configuration.

 ## Build and run the Docker image

 To build and run the Docker image in the local development environment, you must